gpustack/runner/README.md

 > [!TIP]
 > - The list below shows the accelerated backends and inference services available in the latest release.
 For support of
     backends or services not shown here, please refer to previous release tags.
-> - Deprecated inference service versions in the latest release are marked with strikethrough formatting.
-They may still
+> - Deprecated inference service versions in the latest release are marked with **strikethrough** formatting.
+They may
-    be available in previous releases, and not recommended for new deployments.
+    still be available in previous releases, and not recommended for new deployments.
+> - Polished inference service versions in the latest release are marked with **bold** formatting.

 The following table lists the supported accelerated backends and their corresponding inference services with versions.